 A massive ransomware attack that has affected more than 45,000 computers just occurred over the weekend.
-Here’s what you need to know, what to do if you’re server or desktop has been affected, and how to protect yourself from attacks like this in the future.
+How to protect yourself from attacks like this in the future?

-Ransomware using the malicious software named WannaCry (also known as WanaCrypt0r 2.0) exploited a vulnerability in Windows to encrypt a user’s data.
-After encrypting the data, demands were made for $300 or more.
-This exploits a vulnerability in Windows which was patched in March.
-Unfortunately, the vulnerability was still exploitable on older versions of windows such as Windows XP and on devices which haven’t been updated recently.
+Ransomware using the malicious software or malware named WannaCry exploited a vulnerability in Windows to encrypt a user’s data.
+The vulnerability in Windows was patched in March.
+The vulnerability exploits on older versions of Windows that haven’t been updated recently.

 The malware itself uses email to spread to new devices and is specifically devastating to industries which rely on legacy systems.